gjbex/Defensive_programming_and_debugging/docs/CodeValidation/Compilers/gfortran_flags.md

 It is good practice to have `implicit none` in each compilation unit, but that is also easy to forget.
 The compiler has a flag, `-fimplicit-none`, that will verify that all variables have been declared, regardless of whether `implicit none` was specified.

 Another good practice is to explicitly declare what to use from a module in a `use` statement.
 The compiler can warn you when this has not been done if you specify the `-Wuse-without-only` flags.

+Although Fortran initialises variables automatically to "sensible" values, you may want to be warned if it does so, since this could not be what you intend.
+Use the `-Wuninitialized` flag to do so.

 It can also be useful to verify that procedures are either intrinsic, or have been declared `external` explicitly.
 You can activate this check using the `-Wimplicit-procedure` flag.